Yoga Symbols

 The many yoga symbols associated with Durga include the seven items that she holds in her hands as well as the lion or tiger that she rides.
 References to these weapons and her powers appear in many Durga mantras.

-Conch Shell Symbol: Durga’s conch shell is connected to the word OM, the sound an source of all creation.
+Conch Shell Symbol: Durga’s conch shell is connected to the word OM, the sound and source of all creation.
 The conch shell is used as a musical instrument.
 This is the sound that awakens the crown chakra, the place of final enlightenment.
 Om is the first word in many of Durga’s mantras.

 Sword Symbol: Durga’s sword symbolizes knowledge of the sacred word, a weapon that overcomes all others.
 Durga’s sword also serves the practical purpose of self-defense against demons.